Canadian residents going down south

 If you received an NR4 or NR4(OAS) slip, contact the issuer of the slip to correct your residency information.

-This income is not taxable in Canada and you do not have to report it on your Canadian income tax return.
+If you received US lottery or gambling winnings, do not report this income on your Canadian income tax return as this income is not taxable in Canada.
 Additionally, you cannot claim a credit for any taxes withheld on these winnings.

-If so, keep records to support your income and expense claims.
+If you had rental income from property in the US, keep your records to support your income and expense claims.
 For more information, see Guide T4036, Rental Income.

 Federal tax and credits

-To calculate your federal tax and the credits that apply to you, use a federal income tax and benefit return.
+To calculate your federal tax and any credits that apply to you, use a federal income tax and benefit return.

 Federal non-refundable tax credits

-You can claim eligible expenses that were paid for you, your spouse or common-law partner, and certain other dependents.
-You can claim eligible medical expenses paid in any 12-month period ending in the year if they were never claimed before in any other year.
+You can claim eligible expenses that were paid for you, your spouse or common-law partner and certain other dependents.
+You can claim eligible medical expenses paid in any 12-month period ending in the year if they were never claimed in any other year.

 For more information, see lines 33099 and 33199 or Income Tax Folio S1-F1-C1, Medical Expense Tax Credit.